Chilaca vs Poblano: Two Dark Fresh Chiles

 Quick Comparison

 Chilaca Pepper measures 1K–3K SHU while Poblano Pepper registers 1K–2K SHU.
-They are roughly equal in heat.
+That makes Chilaca Pepper about 1.3x hotter by upper SHU range.
 Chilaca Pepper is known for its earthy and rich flavor (Capsicum annuum), while Poblano Pepper offers earthy and rich notes (C. annuum).

 Chilaca Pepper